 Qualified students who hold a master’s degree may enroll in the D.W.S.
 Advanced Graduate Certificate Program as non-degree students.
 Upon successful completion of the four core courses they will receive the Advanced Graduate Certificate of Worship Studies (A.G.C.W.S.) without having to take the Thesis/Project course.

-Qualified students who hold a bachelor's degree may enroll in the M.W.S.
+Qualified students who hold a bachelor’s degree may enroll in the M.W.S.
 Graduate Certificate Program as non-degree students.
-Upon successful completion of the core courses they will receive the Graduate Certificate of Worship Studies (G.C.W.S.) without having to take the Internship course.
+Upon successful completion of the core courses and the online courses they will receive the Graduate Certificate of Worship Studies (G.C.W.S.) without having to take the Internship course.

 The purpose of the Doctor of Worship Studies (D.W.S.) and Master of Worship Studies (M.W.S.) programs, offered uniquely through The Institute for Worship Studies, is to further equip worship leaders,instructors, and others interested in the theory and practice of Christian worship, for their responsibilities in the local church and other settings.
 These programs grew out of the need of worship pastors and leaders, often trained and credentialed at the master’s degree level in church music, for additional study in the field of Christian worship.
 This constituency found that with its academic credentials in music it was difficult to be accepted into a graduate degree program other than one specifically related to music.
 The D.W.S. and M.W.S. programs are intended to fill this gap.